Ice Hockey Skate Profiling: Should you profile your skates? - WILLIES.CO.UK - ICE - INLINE - FIGURE

 What Is Hockey Skate Profiling?

+When you profile your ice hockey skates, you’re essentially shaping your blade steel from heel to toe.
 There are several different terms for changing the profile of a skate; profile, rocker and contour all refer to the same thing.

 Profiling describes the shape of your blade from the side, at the point where it touches the ice.
 You can make two main changes to your skates through profiling — radius and lie.